bakx/InvaderIt/README.md

 # Developer Internal notes
-Should Hjson be used to generate JSON in order to keep the files nicely formatted and easier to maintain?
+Should https://hjson.org/ be used to generate JSON in order to keep the files nicely formatted and easier to maintain?